On This Page:

 - Download Assignment Submissions

-See Download All Student Submissions to a Moodle Assignment, to download all student submissions as a .zip file.
+See Download Student Submissions from a Moodle Assignment, to download all student submissions as a .zip file.

 - Export Database Entries